-IMPORTANT NOTE: Remember to power-off the laser pointer once you’ve completed aiming the telescope at you target celestial object by loosening the ON/Off collar thumbscrew before you observe through the attached telescope, to both prolong battery life and avoid unintentional pointing of the laser at passing aircraft, animals, etc.
+IMPORTANT NOTE: Remember to power-off the laser pointer once you've completed aiming the telescope at your target celestial object by loosening the ON/OFF collar thumbscrew before you observe through the attached telescope, to both prolong battery life and avoid unintentional pointing of the laser at passing aircraft, animals, etc.

 Align then Find

 Finder scopes and other aiming devices will only work if they have first been aligned with the main telescope, so the two instruments are aiming at exactly the same spot.
 That's easy to do.

 To avoid hassle, align a finder scope or reflex sight while it's still light outside.
 A good time to perform aiming device alignment is after the telescope has been set up but before the Sun goes down.

 First, put a low-power (long focal length) eyepiece in the focuser of the main telescope.
 Looking into the telescope eyepiece, center a distant stationary object in the field of view - the top of a telephone pole, a treetop, or a chimney on a house.
 The object should be at least a quarter-mile away to optimize precise alignment of the finder scope.
 Selecting an even more distant object will improve accuracy.
 Now, without moving the main telescope, carefully look through the finder scope and see if the object appears in the center of the finder scope's field of view (where the crosshairs intersect).
 If it does not, use the adjustment screws on the finder scope bracket to adjust the aim of the finder scope until the object is centered on the crosshairs.
 For reflex sights, use the adjustment knobs to adjust the aim of the red-dot sight until the object is centered in the viewing window.
 You may want to power on the reflex sight so you can see the red-dot.